datadvance/DjangoChannelsGraphqlWs/README.md

     - Single subscription can be put to multiple subscription groups.
     - Notification can be suppressed in the resolver.
 Useful to avoid self-notifications.
+    - Notification may be skipped in case client sends more data than server can forward to client.
 - Optional subscription confirmation message.
 Necessary to avoid race conditions on the client side.
 - Clients for the GraphQL WebSocket server: